Peertutors help to build group spirit

 - A responsible tutor is a more experienced student who has worked as a tutor for at least a year.
 Responsible tutors help and support tutors and study counsellors in their own degree programmes.

-- International tutors guide international exchange and degree students coming to HAMK.
+- The Arrival Teams guides international exchange and degree students coming to HAMK.

 - Sports tutors have a key role in sports services and events organized by HAMK Moves.
 Sports tutors leverage their own strengths and interests and modify the tutoring year accordingly.
 Exercise tutors guide exercise and organize low-threshold physical activities on campus in everyday life.